Vegan Spiced Roasted Cauliflower

-This is a go-to dish throughout the fall season and especially for Thanksgiving.
-I like that I can make the gravy ahead of time and refrigerate or freeze it, then on the day of I just roast the vegetables and serve the dish right from the baking sheet.
+This is a go-to dish throughout the fall season, especially for Thanksgiving.
+I like that I can make the gravy ahead of time and refrigerate or freeze it, then on the day I want to serve it I just roast the vegetables and serve the dish right from the baking sheet.
 That means less cleanup and fewer dishes to wash, plus yummy leftovers for lunch the next day!

 - Prep Time: 15 minutes

 - Total Time: 1 hour 15 minutes

 - 1 cauliflower head (washed, leaves and tough stem removed)

 - 2 teaspoons lemon juice

 - 1/2 teaspoon turmeric

 - 2 cups carrots (cubed)